Pitcher: Pitching in a game

 A skilled pitcher often throws various pitches to prevent the batter from hitting the ball well.
 The most basic pitch is a fastball, where the pitcher throws the ball as hard as possible.
-Some pitchers are able to throw a fastball at a speed over 104 mph, such as Aroldis Chapman, Ben Joyce, and Mason Miller.
+Some pitchers are able to throw a fastball at a speed over 105 mph, such as Aroldis Chapman, Ben Joyce, and Jacob Misiorowski.
 Other common types of pitches are the curveball, slider, changeup, cutter, sinker, screwball, forkball, split-fingered fastball, slurve, knuckleball, and vulcan.
 These generally are intended to have unusual movement or to deceive the batter as to the rotation or velocity of the ball, making it more difficult to hit.
 Few pitchers throw all these pitches, but most use a subset or blend of the basic types.
 Some pitchers release pitches from different arm angles, making it harder for the batter to pick up the ball's flight.
 (See List of baseball pitches.)
 A pitcher throwing well on a particular day is said to have brought his "good stuff."

 Pitchers use several distinct throwing styles.
 The most common style is a three-quarters delivery in which the pitcher's arm snaps downward with the ball's release.
 Some pitchers use a sidearm delivery in which the arm arcs laterally to the torso.
 Some pitchers use a submarine style in which the pitcher's body tilts sharply downward on delivery, creating an exaggerated sidearm motion in which the pitcher's knuckles come very close to the mound.

 Effective pitching is vitally important in baseball.
 In baseball statistics, for each game, one pitcher will be credited with winning the game, and one pitcher will be charged with losing it.
 These are not necessarily the starting pitchers for each team; however, a reliever can win, and the starter would then get a no-decision.